PappuP/RRTMG_ATMS511/README.md

 .
 If you'd like to set up one in Keeling but haven't before, we suggest using [Max Grover's tutorial](https://github.com/mgrover1/keeling-crash-course).

-## Line by line instraction of creating environment and libraries
+## Line by line instractions of creating environment and libraries

 1. To create a new environment called `rrtmg`:
 ```